How we work

 Code of Corporate Governance: how the PCC and Chief Constable achieve the core principles of ‘good governance’.

-A review of the Scheme in its entirety has recently taken place (2017/18), in consultation with the Joint Audit Committee and colleagues in Surrey Police/OPCC.
-The changes that have been made have been primarily about clarification to the existing text and do not result in any material change to the principles on which the original documents were based.
+A review of the Scheme in its entirety has recently taken place (February/March 2020), in consultation with the Joint Audit Committee and colleagues in Surrey Police/OPCC.
+The next review is due March 2021.

-You will find information about how we handle complaints and the rest of our Complaints Policy here.
+You will find information about how we handle complaints and the rest of our Complaints Policy in our Complaints section.

 Subject Access Requests

 The Data Protection Act and the General Data Protection Regulation (GDPR) allows individuals to ask for a copy of the personal information that is held about them by the OSPCC.
 This is known as a Subject Access Request.

 To make a Subject Access Request, please write to the OSPCC at the address provided below, and include proof of identity.
 Alternately, please send an email to the OSPCC marked: Subject Access Request.